Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 No one is entirely sure what will happen to car insurance when fully autonomous cars hit the roads in large numbers, but it’s clear that it will need a lot of adjustments.

 - Who’s at fault?
-Ordinarily, car insurance companies will pay out if their customer is at fault, or will claim expenses from the other party’s insurance if their customer wasn’t at fault.
+Ordinarily, car insurance companies will pay out if its customer is at fault, or will claim expenses from the other party’s insurance if its customer wasn’t at fault.
 This blame game is much harder with self-driving cars because the manufacturer might be more at fault than any of the vehicle occupants.